zzhangjii/learning-library/workshops/goldengate/LabGuide500.md

 ![](images/500/i14.1.png)

-- Navigate to instances and not GGCS is up and available.
+- Navigate to instances.
+To help clarify which is the on-premise instance and which is the GGCS instance click on the name and rename it.
+Provide the names GGCS and On-Prem.

+*** NEED SCREEN SHOT ***

+- Note the status of the two instances (up and available).

 ![](images/500/i14.2.png)